 Sea lion – 50% of visitors to the Peninsula (1/2) reported sightings

-There are a number of South American sea lion colonies in the Peninsula and surrounding coastline which can be seen year round.
-For a truly spectacular wildlife experience you can try to spot them evading killer whale attacks at Punta Norte and Caleta Valdes.
+There are a number of South American sea lion colonies in the Peninsula and surrounding coastline which can be seen year-round.
+For a truly spectacular wildlife experience, you can try to spot them evading orca attacks at Punta Norte and Caleta Valdes.
 They can also be seen at Puerto Piramides on whale watching tours operating from the bay.
 Alternatively, you can cycle or drive 16 km from Puerto Madryn to the Lobreria de Punta Loma.
-Or for even closer encounters, there are a number of highly rated ‘snorkelling and diving with sea lions’ tours offered by agencies in Puerto Madryn.
+Or for even closer encounters, there are a number of highly-rated ‘snorkelling and diving with sea lions’ tours offered by agencies in Puerto Madryn.

 Southern right whale – 100% of visitors to the Peninsula and Playa la Cantera (3/3) reported sightings

 The Valdes Peninsula is home to over 2,000 southern right whales – the largest concentration of any breeding area around the world.
 The season runs from June to December although numbers are highest in September and October.
 There are several ways to see these magnificent whales in and around the Peninsula.

 The first is to take a whale watching tour from Puerto Piramides.
 This offers the chance for intimate encounters with mothers and calves in the bay.
 There are numerous tour operators leaving throughout the day during whale watching season.
 The tours last around 1.5 hours and cost around $50.
 This doesn’t include entrance to the Peninsula.
 Sightings are guaranteed up until 15 December.
 WildSide recommends taking the 16:00 or 18:00 boats – allowing you to spend the morning looking for orcas!
 Tours can be arranged from Puerto Madryn or if you have your own transport you can just turn up at Puerto Piramides.